wannesm/adsphd/README.md

     pdflatex thesis
     pdflatex thesis

+Any other Latex build tool like latexmk, rubber, TeXShop or TeXWorks should also work out of the box.

-Using the simple python compile script
+Using the simple Python compile script
 --------------------------------------

 There is a simple Python compilation script supplied.